DIVINATION WITH PLAYING CARDS

 - Jack of Hearts (Pisces- The Lover) karma, transformation, and self-undoing.

 Queens represent a female connected to the seeker, or the seeker herself.
-Again, the suit will indicate how she is connected to the seeker, or to the question asked.
+The suit will indicate how she is connected to the seeker, or to the question asked.
 Queens are read as emotional, fluid, and wavering.

 Kings represent a male connected to the seeker, or the seeker himself.
 Again, the suit will indicate how he is connected to the seeker, or to the question asked.
 Kings are read as logical, fixed, and possibly stagnant.